 When you’re in debt, the two best ways to pay off the balances are debt consolidation and 0% balance transfers.
 If you can pay off the balances within 1 to 2 years, you’re better off with a credit card balance transfer.

-Capital One has several credit cards, including the popular Quicksilver cashback card, with 0% APR balance transfer rates offering up to 15 months of no interest while you pay down your debt.
+Capital One has several credit cards, including the popular Quicksilver cashback card, with 0% APR balance transfer rates offering a certain period of no interest while you pay down your debt.

 Which Debt Payoff Method Is Best?

 When you’re in debt, it can affect all facets of your life.
 Higher levels of debt can lower your credit score, increase your stress, and keep you from getting approved for the most important loans in your life, such as a mortgage.

 There are three ways to pay off debt—keep paying as much as you can to lower the balances, obtain a debt consolidation loan or transfer the balances to a zero interest rate credit card.